-No trip to Australia is complete without visiting the famed Great Barrier Reef.
+No Australia tour is complete without visiting the famed Great Barrier Reef.
 Whether viewed from a snorkeler’s perspective or from a bird’s-eye-view via private plane, the Reef is truly extraordinary.
 Smaller and less-often visited Ningaloo Reef, on the opposite coast, offers the opportunity to swim alongside curious (vegetarian) whale sharks—a unique and awe-inspiring experience.

 The Daintree Rainforest’s stunning natural beauty is inarguable, but to appreciate the landscape even more deeply, explore in the company of an Aboriginal elder with a lifelong connection to the land.
 Tasmania’s Cradle Mountain wilderness area is some of the most untouched on the continent—soaring peaks frame the ancient rainforest, interspersed with crystal-clear lakes and streams.

 The landscape of Aboriginal-managed Arnhem Land is rich with diverse wildlife, thundering waterfalls and sweeping plains—true to its Aboriginal roots, each landscape is imbued with unique, spiritual significance.
 Join a local, Aboriginal guide in viewing millennias-old rock art and learning about the continuity of this ancient culture into the contemporary age.
 A local, Aboriginal guide also adds immeasurably to the experience of seeing Uluru (Ayer’s Rock)—an ancient, sacred site.